nextflow-io/training/docs/basic_training/executors.md

     4. How to configure process by name
     5. How to configure process by labels

-## Skills for other deployment scenarios

-There are many different ways to deploy Nextflow workflows.
-The following sections describe some of the most common scenarios.

 ### Volume mounts

 Elastic Block Storage (EBS) volumes (or other supported storage) can be mounted in the job container using the following configuration snippet: